Dan Hays (artist): Life and career

 Hays was born in London in 1966, and studied fine art at Goldsmiths College from 1987 to 1990.

-Hays won the £20,000 John Moores Painting Prize in 1997 with his work Harmony In Green, a depiction of a hamster cage of exactly his height.
-Hays has said that the painting is a result of his early obsessions with op art and M. C. Escher.
+Hays won the £20,000 John Moores Painting Prize in 1997 with his work Harmony In Green, a depiction of a hamster cage exactly his height.
+Hays has said that the painting is the result of his early obsessions with op art and M. C. Escher.
 As part of the prize, the piece was purchased by Liverpool's Walker Art Gallery.
 His work is also held by the Saatchi Collection.

 In 2012, Hays completed a PhD in Fine Art at Kingston University.
 He is an Associate Lecturer at Central Saint Martins.

 Hays' work has featured in group shows exhibited at galleries including Turner Contemporary (2016), Camden Arts Centre (2012), and in an Arts Council new purchases tour (1996–1997).
 He has exhibited solo shows at venues including Void Gallery (2007), and Manchester Art Gallery (2006).